wzjoriv/Runner-Z/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
-* My professor Clinton Rogers
+* My professor, Clinton Rogers
 * [The Intellivision programming community](http://atariage.com/forums/forum/144-intellivision-programming/)